 When I was a girl, my father used to regularly bring home a roast turkey from Cold Storage during the season.
-Now grown up and in my own home, I still cook a turkey for Christmas but win over dubious diners by roasting it with Asian herbs.
+Now grown up and in my own home, I still cook a turkey for Christmas, but win over doubting diners by roasting it with Asian herbs.
 It makes sense really, with the Thai basil, kaffir lime and laksa leaves growing at our doorstep.

-To keep to the Asian theme, the appetiser is salmon carpaccio, raw salmon but dressed witha fmaily favourite - laksa-flavoured oil.
+To keep to the Asian theme, the appetiser is salmon carpaccio, raw salmon but dressed witha family favourite: laksa-flavoured oil.

 And dessert is a yoghurt ice-cream, rich with Christmas pudding flavours.
 Dotted with colourful dried fruit, it becomes a bejewelled confection, perfect for the season.